Trump to be subpoenaed by Jan. 6 panel as the ‘central cause’ of Capitol insurrection - NewsBreak

 Pelosi’s Republican counterpart, Kevin McCarthy of California, was not seen on the video, but seemed to share the view that Trump was responsible, saying in a floor speech days later that Trump “bears responsibility for his words and actions.”

-McCarthy has since downplayed the importance of the attack and criticized Democrats’ continued focus on it.
+McCarthy has since played down the importance of the attack and criticized Democrats’ continued focus on it.

 “They’re breaking windows and going in, obviously ransacking our offices and all of that,” Pelosi said.
 “The concern we have about personal harm” — Schumer then interjected with “Safety!” before Pelosi continued — “personal safety just transcends everything.”